Exerra/karen-bot-docs/development/setupguide.md

 Oh hey, already at the end of this section!
 Good job, go pat yourself on the back 🥳

 ## Genius OAuth token

+!> Genius API is not yet used in Karen Bot and thus doesn't *yet* need OAuth tokens

 First, go to [genius.com/developers/](https://genius.com/developers/).
 Then create on the biggest button you can find, aka "Create an API client"
 ![How to navigate the startpage](https://cdn.exerra.xyz/files/png/tutorials/genius_oauth/startpage.png)